The Brownian limit of separable permutations: Continuity of

+The hypothesis that $T$ is separable is in fact only needed to ensure that the Borel $\sigma$-algebra on $T$ is the product of the Borel $\sigma$-algebras on $S'$ and $S''$.
+For this to be the case, it is sufficient that {\em either $S'$ or $S''$} is separable; see \cite[Lemma 6.4.2]{Bogachev}.

-The functions $\widetilde{C_{T_n}}$ and the limit $\lambda\cdot\Exc$ are random elements in the space $\CCC[0,1]$ of continuous functions on $[0,1]$, which is known to be separable (see \cite[Example 1.3]{Billingsley}).
-On the other hand, the functions $F_{T_n}$ and their limit $F_U$ live in the space $S''$ of right-continuous functions on $[0,1]$ with left-sided limits that admits only a finite number of jumps at rational points.
-We clearly have
+In our case, the functions $\widetilde{C_{T_n}}$ and the limit $\lambda\cdot\Exc$ are random elements in the space $S'=\CCC[0,1]$ of continuous functions on $[0,1]$, which is known to be separable (see \cite[Example 1.3]{Billingsley}).
+We can therefore use Billingsley's theorem and the proposition is proved. \end{proof}

-and hence $S''$ is separable. \end{proof} \begin{remark} Note the space of right-continuous functions on $[0,1]$ with left-sided limits is not separable for the uniform topology, which explains why we used a more restricted space in the proof above.
-Another option would have been to use the Skorohod topology and the fact that when the candidate limit is continuous, convergence in uniform and Skorohod topologies are equivalent.

-For more details on uniform and Skorohod topologies on the space of right-continuous functions with left-sided limits (including explanations of the above claims), we refer the reader to \cite[Section 15]{Billingsley}. \end{remark}

 \begin{corollary} With the above notation, for any fixed $\patterntree$, we have the convergence in distribution